solana-labs/solana/docs/src/proposals/sbf-program-abi-v2.md

 ABI between loader and program entrypoint, as well as syscalls such as (cross program) invocation and account reallocation.

 ## Motivation
 The reason we need a new serialization format and thus also a new ABI is because the existing one is not extensibile and stores the account data in-place / in-stream.
 This prevents accounts from being memory mapped individually and also hinders reallocation of accounts (changing their size).

-Furthermore, there is a lot of potential for optimizations such as encoding the meta data only once per transaction and partially per instruction.
+### Design Goals
+- Use memory mapping to share account data with the program VMs directly to reduce the worst case of six copies of each account per instruction to zero copies
+- In general, expose all static information to the programs by sharing it through memory mapping instead of providing syscalls to request it
+- Stop invalid access patterns (e.g. writing to read only accounts) immediately, instead of relying on PreAccount to validate everything after each instruction
+- Extensibility: Allow changes in the interfaces attributes
+- Reallocation / resizing: Allow changes in the account sizes
+- Creation: Allow changes in the number of accounts in the transaction
+- Have an unified interface for SBF programs, built-in programs, tests, mockups and the runtime

 ## Existing Encoding Standards
 Information about each entry (attribute value pair) which is either encoded explicitly or can be implicitly gained from the context: